kristoffer-dyrkorn/software-renderer/tutorial/README.md

 Also see that the vertices are specified in counterclockwise order.
 We rely heavily on this convention, see the next section.

-Let's have a look at the triangle drawing method - ie the actual triangle renderer:
+Let's have a look at the start of the triangle drawing method - ie the actual rasterizer:

 https://github.com/kristoffer-dyrkorn/software-renderer/blob/4f1408b2d6417f21e115d0cc514d098f1868fa51/tutorial/1/triangle.js#L22-L34